gravestench/dark-magic/pkg/services/webRouter/README.md

 _____________

-The following interfaces can be optionally implemented by other runtime services to expose web routes on the locally hosted web server.
+The following interfaces can be optionally implemented by other servicemesh services to expose web routes on the locally hosted web server.

 ```golang